SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/matrices.md

 ## Interactive key interface

-- The `Interactive key` interface is divided into 4 frames: the top one with the title and options; the middle one with the list of descriptors; the lower two frames include the list of rows which could be identifier, and eliminated rows which will be populated once the identification is started.
+- The `Interactive key` interface is divided into 4 frames: the top one with the title and options; the middle one with the list of descriptors; the lower two frames include the list of rows which could be identified, and eliminated rows which will be populated once the identification is started.
 - The descriptors are sorted by their weight and separating power.
-The order of the descriptors could be changed in the preferences on the top.
+The order of the descriptors can be changed in the preferences on the top.
 - To start the identification, select one character state from any descriptor.
-It is possible to select more than one state in a case of uncertanty, to do this, click on the descriptor name, and make multiple selection.
+It is possible to select more than one state in a case of uncertanty, to do this, click on the descriptor name, and make multiple selections.
 - By default the rows which do not have scores for selected descriptor are not eliminated from the list, it is assumed that any character state is possible, but this behavior could be changed in the settings on the top of the page, if it is needed, for example, for the matrix evaluation.
 - If a particular row in the matrix does not have a score matching selected character state, this taxon or collection object is moved to the list of Eliminated rows.
 The behavior could be slightly changed by adding error tolerance.
 The tolerance equal '1' means that a single error in identification is permitted, the row will be eliminated only when 2 or more errors exists.
 - To clear the interactive key, and start the identification from the beginning, use `Reset` button.
 - If the matrix is large, it could be more convenient not to eliminate the row after selection of each descriptor, since the wait time could be several seconds, before you can select a next descriptor.
 It is possible to use `Refresh only taxa` option.
 The list of descriptors will not be updated before the `Refresh` button is clicked.
-- After the refresh, the taxa not matching the search criteria are moved to the right, and the list of descriptors also updated to bring more useful once closer to the top of the list.
+- After the refresh, the taxa not matching the search criteria are moved to the right, and the list of descriptors is also updated to bring more useful ones closer to the top of the list.
-- Continue determination before only one or few rows still present in the list of Remaining.
+- Continue determination until only one or a few rows are still present in the list of Remaining.
 - It is also possible to use `Select` button, to reduce the list of rows to be identified from the very beginning.
 If the list of entities is reduced, the list of descriptors will also be optimized to identify the remaining entries.
 - To make the interactive key more functional, you can add depictions to each character state of each descriptor.
 To do this, go back to the `Edit Matrix` interface, select one of the descriptors, click edit button next to it.
 In the `Edit` mode, you can use the radial annotator next to each character state to add a depiction.

 ## Image matrices

-_Image matrix is a specialized matrix which has defined descriptors and row, but does not have any scores.
+_Image matrix is a specialized matrix which has defined descriptors and rows, but does not have any scores.
 Instead of scores, images are added as a depiction to each cell of the table.
 The image matrix could also be used as a pictorial key for taxon identification, the images from the matrix are also viewed in the Browse OTU page.
 So instead of adding images directly to each OTU, they could be added to the image matrix instead to get additional functionality._

 - To work with an image matrix, create a new matrix as described above.
 - Add rows to the matrix, OTUs for example.